Heroic-Games-Launcher/HeroicGamesLauncher/README.md

 ## Features available right now

-- Login with an existing Epic Games, GOG or Amazon account
+- Login with an existing Epic Games, GOG, Amazon or Zoom Platform account
 - Install, uninstall, update, repair and move Games
 - Import an already installed game
 - Play Epic games online [AntiCheat on macOS and on Linux depends on the game]
 - Play games using Wine or Proton [Linux]
 - Play games using Crossover [macOS]
 - Download custom Wine and Proton versions [Linux]
-- Access to Epic, GOG and Amazon Games stores directly from Heroic
+- Access to Epic, GOG, Amazon Games and Zoom Platform stores directly from Heroic
 - Search for the game on ProtonDB for compatibility information [Linux]
 - Show ProtonDB and Steam Deck compatibility information [Linux]
 - Sync installed games with an existing Epic Games Store installation
 - Sync saves with the cloud
 - Custom Theming Support
 - Download queue
-- Add Games and Applications outside GOG, Epic Games and Amazon Games
+- Add Games and Applications outside GOG, Epic Games, Amazon Games and Zoom Platform
 - Define your categories to organize your collection

 ## Planned features